jszczesny-sm/FreeRTOS_training/README.md

 ## Session 3.
 Sensors and external devices - communication interfaces (SPI,I2C,USART)

 This is 'breakthrough' session.
 In previous session we got familiarized with C language structural programming, we got the idea about microprocessors and microcontrollers, we went through state machines, basic RTOS usage and had some nice introduction into hardware accelerated peripheral handling.
 This time we want to spend some time on using wide range of i2c devices that will turn our project from fancy 'christmass tree' into the real device.
 Our goal will be to use accelerometer, pressure sensor, and gyroscope to collect information about device state.
 The most interesting part however will be taking advantage of laser distance measurement.
 We will for the first time turn our device into something useful.
+Let's start from the simpliest device we have avaialble on-board (HTS221) sensor.
+We will try to understand more about how to use manuals and datasheets to develop our own drivers.

+Please watchout homework!

 | Session type | Duration |
 | ------ | ------ |